Phantasy Star Online: Art and setting

 Sonic Team built a science fiction-fantasy game under the working title Third World.
 The art style was "comic-like" at first, but became more realistic.
 One of artist Satoshi Sakai's early concept drawings of a dragon reminded Naka of Sega's Phantasy Star series, which had been dormant since Phantasy Star IV (1993) for the Genesis.
 Naka had been the main programmer on Phantasy Star (1987) and Phantasy Star II (1989).
 He had always wanted to develop a multiplayer Phantasy Star game, but previous hardware did not allow for it.

-With the Phantasy Star series chosen as the setting, Sonic Team continued developing the gameplay and story.
 The team was given freedom not to adhere strictly to elements from earlier Phantasy Star games.
 Naka felt liberated by the decision to not continue the story from the previous Phantasy Star games.
 Since few of the Phantasy Star IV staff still worked at Sega, the art team felt little obligation to adhere to the previous games' style, retaining only the science fiction look and some enemy and item names.
 Naka and Sakai believed factors such as the change in graphical fidelity and genre were enough to differentiate it from previous Phantasy Star games.